acmpesuecc/CFDDNS/README.md

 ## Getting started

-CloudFlare is a really good service to use as you dns, altho they dont provide service for ddns , and everyone deserves a domain without that "ddns" in thier domain.
+CloudFlare is a really good service to use as you dns, sadly they dont provide service for pointing your statc dns at your dynamic IP , everyone deserves a domain without that "ddns" in thier domain.

 Now , Using this python script you can get your self a cheap domain name, use cloudflare as DNS and make it works like a DDNS!.